-- CPT Examination are held in June & December every year, so the first step you need to do is you need to register for Common Proficiency Test 60 days prior to the test i.e. on or before 1st April & 1st October.
+- CPT Examination is held in June & December every year, so the first step you need to do is you need to register for Common Proficiency Test 60 days prior to the test i.e. on or before 1st April & 1st October.

-Similarly, CA Designation will also provide you many options in the specialized areas of Accounting such as Auditing, Taxation, Corporate Finance, Corporate Laws.
+- CA: Similarly, CA Designation will also provide you many options in the specialized areas of Accounting such as Auditing, Taxation, Corporate Finance, Corporate Laws.
 After getting your CA Certification you can either work in the existing top firms of Accountancy or you can start your own independent professional practice.

 CPA vs CA – Salary Comparison

-The average salary earned by the CPA Professionals (in India) is found to INR 7,68,552 per year.
+- CPA: The average salary earned by the CPA Professionals (in India) is found to INR 7,68,552 per year.
 Most people move on to other jobs if they have more than 10 years’ experience in this field.

-A Chartered Accountant (in India) earns a salary of INR 6,08,976 per year on an average.
+- CA: A Chartered Accountant (in India) earns a salary of INR 6,08,976 per year on an average.
 Skills that are associated with high pay for this job are Evaluation and Management Auditing, Budget Management, Financial Analysis, Strategic Accounts, and Financial Advisor.
 People in this job generally don’t have more than 10 years’ experience.
 Experience strongly influences income for this job.

 So which one are you taking?